 Visas for Permanent Personnel of MHQ.

-These visas are issued to foreign personnel at a management or executive level, and to their dependants.
+These visas are issued to foreign personnel at a management or executive level, and to their dependents.
 The visas will be issued for 5 years, renewable for the same time frame.
 Holders of these types of visas will not be required to obtain a labor permit.

-Visas for Dependants of MHQ Personnel
+Visas for Dependents of MHQ Personnel